-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Ma Chief Executive nager: Approved by Directors: 30 June 2024 Page 78 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 0 Approved by Directors: 30 June 2025 Page 79 of 109

 12.0 IMPROVEMENT PLAN

 As GasNet's seventh AMP produced under the full provisions of the Gas Industry Information Disclosure Requirements and acknowledging the significant effort and development to get it to this stage, it is GasNet's intention to review the structure and content in future reviews.
 This is primarily to identify aspects of the AMP which may need further work to ensure that the AMP meets the disclosure requirements, and has content produced in a format that is reasonable and legible to the reader.